-- up to 31,612,349 shares of Common Stock consisting of: - up to 12,020,000 shares of Common Stock issued in a private placement pursuant to subscription agreements ("Subscription Agreements") entered into on April 15, 2021, - up to 1,885,000 shares of Common Stock held by the Sponsor following a private placement in connection with the initial public offering of Consonance and subsequent share recapitalization, - up to 90,000 shares of Common Stock transferred by the Sponsor to the independent directors of Consonance-HFW Acquisition Corp., - up to 144,667 shares of Common Stock issuable upon exercise of the Private Placement Warrants, - up to 4,006,657 shares of Common Stock issuable upon exercise of the PIPE Warrants, - up to 1,349,943 shares of Common Stock issuable upon the exercise of stock options, and - up to 12,116,082 shares of Common Stock and Common Stock issuable upon exercise of Warrants issued to certain former securityholders of Surrozen Operating, Inc. pursuant to the Business Combination Agreement entered into on April 15, 2021. - up to 4,151,324 warrants consisting of 144,667 Private Placement Warrants and 4,006,657 PIPE Warrants.
+- up to 34,277,756 shares of Common Stock consisting of: - up to 12,020,000 shares of Common Stock issued in a private placement pursuant to subscription agreements ("Subscription Agreements") entered into on April 15, 2021, - up to 1,885,000 shares of Common Stock held by the Sponsor following a private placement in connection with the initial public offering of Consonance and subsequent share recapitalization, - up to 144,667 shares of Common Stock issuable upon exercise of the Private Placement Warrants, - up to 4,006,657 shares of Common Stock issuable upon exercise of the PIPE Warrants, - · up to 3,066,651 shares of Common Stock issuable upon exercise of the Public Warrants, - up to 1,115,364 shares of Common Stock issuable upon the exercise of stock options, and - up to 12,039,417 shares of Common Stock or shares of Common Stock issuable upon exercise of the Warrants pursuant to that certain Investor Rights Agreement (the "Investor Rights Agreement"), dated August 11, 2021, between us and certain selling securityholders granting such holders registration rights with respect to such shares, not already included in the foregoing. - up to 4,151,324 warrants consisting of 144,667 Private Placement Warrants and 4,006,657 PIPE Warrants.